Daphne Steele Building

 Creating a space to enhance and improve student and staff wellbeing

 To create a sense of arrival at each area, we designated a colour scheme for each, which has been reflected through internal finishes.
-Social and breakout spaces will be lively and stimulating, physio and sports areas will use navy blue, podiatry and orthotics will use fresh greens and each stair core has also been assigned a colour.
+Social and breakout spaces are lively and stimulating, physio and sports areas use navy blue, podiatry and orthotics use fresh greens and each stair core is also assigned a colour.

 Team